crissyg/Programming_Jokes/README.md

 # Programming Jokes Fetcher

-A simple Python script that fetches and displays 3 programming jokes from the JokeAPI.
+A simple Python script that fetches and displays 3 programming jokes using an API, JokeAPI, and HTTP requests.

 ---